charliepark/fat_fingers/README.md

 ### A quick note for users running this on Ruby < 1.9

-For simplicity's sake, we've set the minimum Ruby version for this to 1.9.2.
-Our multi-line chaining in this regex features the dots at the beginning of each line.
-Just move the periods to the end of the previous line if you're on Ruby 1.8.x and it should work like a charm.
+For simplicity's sake, I've set the minimum Ruby version for this to 1.9.2.
+There's a very good chance it'll work on 1.8 or other Rubies.
+If you're interested in testing it out on a different Ruby version and letting me know how it works for you, I'd love to know.

 ### Code Climate!